Osaka Metro 400 series: Interior

 The interior incorporates calm color palette, and the longitudinal seats use a varied color palette.

 Passenger accommodation consists of longitudinal seating throughout, except for one car, which features transverse seating.
 Priority seating is provided.
-Passenger information displays will be provided, displaying information in Japanese, English, Chinese, and Korean.
+Passenger information displays are provided, displaying information in Japanese, English, Chinese, and Korean.

+The 400 series was originally designed with a full-glass door between the passenger cabin and the crew compartment, but due to structural issues, sets used a half-glass door instead.

 The luggage racks are 10 mm lower than those of other train types.

 Formation

 The sets are formed as follows.

 History

-The trains were first announced by Osaka Metro on 9 December 2021.
+The trains were first formally announced by Osaka Metro on 9 December 2021.
 Production of the 400 series fleet commenced in 2022, and the first set was delivered from Hitachi's Kasado plant in October of that year.
 On 7 December 2022, Osaka Metro unveiled the first 400 series to the press.

+It was originally intended that the 400 series would enter service in April 2023; however, its introduction was deferred to 25 June.
+Of the 23 sets to be produced, 12 were expected to enter service in fiscal 2023.

+On 23 May 2024, the 400 series received the Laurel Prize, presented annually by the Japan Railfan Club.